education.vic.gov.au

 Background and context

-The IOC initiative will roll out by area from 2021 to 2025 (refer to Disability Inclusion Funding and Support for further information) with a full time IOC coach being employed in every ‘base’ registered specialist school (base school) and ‘partnering’ with mainstream schools (partner school).
-IOC coaches are employed at a Learning Specialist classification (please see Leading Teachers and Learning Specialists for further information) to ensure they have the leadership experience and contextual understanding of schools to provide strategically coordinated capability building opportunities to mainstream schools, including whole-of-school training, in-class coaching and individual teacher support to build inclusive school cultures.
+The IOC initiative is being rolled out by area from 2021 to 2025 (refer to Disability Inclusion Funding and Support for further information) with an Inclusion Outreach Coach being employed in ‘base’ registered specialist schools (base school) and ‘partnering’ with mainstream schools (partner school).
+IOCs are employed at a Learning Specialist classification (please see Leading Teachers and Learning Specialists for further information) to ensure they have the leadership experience and contextual understanding of schools to provide strategically coordinated capability building opportunities to mainstream schools, including whole-of-school training, in-class coaching and individual teacher support to build inclusive school cultures.
+IOCs do not work with individual students.

 A regional workforce provides each coach with operational and strategic support and acts as the conduit between the coach and the base and partner schools; particularly in the recruitment of coaches in base schools and the facilitation of the coaches’ engagement with partner schools.
-A mentor can also be appointed by the base school principal to support the coach in their connections and linkages between and amongst schools and to support an aligned build of inclusive practices in the area.
+Base school principals are encouraged to nominate a mentor to the IOC to support the coach in their connections and linkages within the base school and amongst schools to support an aligned build of inclusive practices in the area.

 A team of implementation specialists from Inclusive Education support the school and regional workforces to effectively deliver best practice approaches to inclusive education and wellbeing and to lead effective policy and program implementation which enables access to high quality education services.